 About Our Wound Care Clinic

-Each year millions of people suffer from chronic, non-healing wounds related to various conditions and circumstances such as
+Each year millions of people suffer from chronic, non-healing wounds related to various conditions and circumstances.

 - diabetes and obesity